Welcome

 “I believe a man is happier, and happier in a richer way, if he has the freeborn mind …”)

-Five minutes a day, week, month, or year spent at Exit 215’s campus offers a reconnection to the earth, flowers, flowing water, wind and songs of nature that were here 4 generations ago.
+5 minutes a day, week, month, or year spent at Exit 215’s campus offers a reconnection to the earth, flowers, flowing water, wind and songs of nature that were here 4 generations ago.
 It’s a natural resting place and we hope you accept our invitation to contemplate a bit about life here now and then, then and now.

 Because if there is a God (we are given the gift of dealing with that question individually), it is possible that evidence might be “shown” to us from time to time either in history or our lives.
 And if you believe in God, “some judgment” must be associated.
 But even if you don’t believe, there is a “judgment” coming.
 What will the next generation say standing on dry gravel hills with few native plants or life existent?
 (Delaware has but 1/2 its native plants, we are decreasing our inventory at twice their pace.)
 Show us other Yew, Hawthorne, Oak, White Pine, Ash, Arbutus that once covered these hills.
 Note the absence of birds; the total absence of salmon; the freeway purposely planted to minimize roadkill.
 We are on our way to destroying it all.
 Our natural extinction will be a chosen judgment.
 It is not inevitable; we choose it by continuing our killing ways: plants, animals, and individuals, singly and in groups.
 And one asks, “Why?”

-We invite you to learn more about our Area’s History, see the NW native flora (and fauna), and perhaps contemplate the meaning of our existence.
-Another 130 years will pass in the blink of an eye and the ultimate question for a responsible person to ask will remain Pastor Bonhoeffer’s: … “how the coming generation is to live?”
-Because the Old Testament’s message (Genesis 2:15), before any commandment, “God put Man in the Garden to … take care of it.” is coming to the forefront in our lives, happening on our watch: the creation of an unlivable Earth.
+We invite you to touch history, see the NW native flora (and fauna), and perhaps contemplate the meaning of our existence.
+Another 130 years will pass in the blink of an eye and the ultimate question for a responsible person to ask will remain Pastor Bonhoeffer’s:

 David J. Thomsen, PhD, ASA

-Chair, Pilchuck Learning Center
+President, Pilchuck Learning Center

 SHS 1962 UW 1966 UO 1972